arkency/reactjs_koans/README.md

 ## Koans structure

- * You need to edit files only in **`exercises`** directory
+ * Edit the files found in the **`exercises`** directory.
- * `koans` directory contains sources of all exercises. `test` is for tests.
+ * The `koans` directory contains the source of all the exercises. `test` contains the tests.
- * `src` is a contains files compiled from `exercises`
+ * `src` a contains files compiled from `exercises`.
- * `build` contains sources launched in web browser version of Koans.
+ * `build` contains sources launched in the web browser version of Koans.

-## Start local web server (optional)
+## Start a local web server (optional)

-You can run webserver and see your changes live in your web browser:
+You can run a webserver and see your changes live in your web browser:

   1. Run command `npm run start`
   2. Visit http://localhost:8080/

 ## Instructions

-  1. You should fill code in `exercises` directory and run tests to see if you did everything right.
+  1. Work on the code found in the `exercises` directory and run the tests to see if you did everything right.
-  2. You must do exercises in given order.
+  2. You need to do the exercises in the given order.
-  3. Try to not peek at the tests files!
+  3. Try to not peek at the test files!
 They contain spoilers.
-  4. To run tests, use `npm run test-es6`.
+  4. To run the tests, use `npm run test-es6`.
 To automatically run tests when your code changes, use `npm run watch`.

 ## Additional resources

   * [React docs](https://facebook.github.io/react/docs/getting-started.html) - it's a great source of in-depth information about React.
   * [Rails Meets React](http://blog.arkency.com/rails-react/) - book explaining how to use React.js for Ruby on Rails developers (**20% off code: KOANS**).
-  * [Why keys are important in React](http://blog.arkency.com/2014/10/react-dot-js-and-dynamic-children-why-the-keys-are-important/) - great reading explaining the reason of React's keys.
+  * [Why keys are important in React](http://blog.arkency.com/2014/10/react-dot-js-and-dynamic-children-why-the-keys-are-important/) - great reading explaining the reason for React's keys.
   * [Reactiflux](http://www.reactiflux.com/).
 User group on Slack.
-You can meet there a lot of people using React.
-There's a channel for begineers `needhelp`.
+You can meet a lot of people using React there.
+There's a channel for beginners `needhelp`.